It is the goal and intent of Olivia Kimbrell Press, Inc. to do the following:

 - Any “on stage” depiction of deviant sexuality will be challenged and must be shown to depict reality and/or be entirely essential to the plot.

 - Gratuitous violence that does not directly advance the plot will not be accepted.

 - Anything that glorifies sin is not acceptable.
 When sinful behavior is rewarded or does not find eventual or immediate consequences, this will be considered “glorifying” sin.
 The Holy Bible will be the standard to determine what is to be considered a sin.

-Olivia Kimbrell Press encourages our authors to write with ministering to readers in mind and would like to ask every author to attempt a “Readers Guide” with suitable questions designed to encourage the reader or a small group to reflect upon the spiritual themes found in the book.
+Olivia Kimbrell Press encourages our authors to write with ministering to readers in mind and asks every author to attempt a “Readers Guide” with suitable questions designed to encourage the reader or a small group to reflect upon the spiritual themes found in the book.
 This is by no means a requirement but strongly encouraged.

-Provided that the mission of your work is consistent with our mission, there is a lot of room to negotiate.
+Provided that your work’s mission is consistent with our mission, there is a lot of room to negotiate.
 Consult your editor about the goal and intent of your nonfiction work.